Skip to content

 Seller behavior can distort value before the sale

-Seller behavior often changes how a practice looks near exit, and those distortions can make a business look temporarily stronger or weaker than it really is.
+Seller behavior often changes how a practice looks leading up to selling and those shifts can make a business look temporarily stronger or weaker than it really is.

 Sometimes a seller postpones repairs, delays equipment replacement, reduces team investment, neglects hygiene development, or keeps too much operational knowledge in their own head.
 Sometimes they mentally check out.
 Other times, they push production before listing, trying to maximize numbers near the finish line.

-These distortions are not always deceptive.
-Often, they are just normal signs of fatigue, transition mindset, or pre-sale behavior.
+These distortions are not always intentional or deceptive.
+Often, they are just normal signs of fatigue, transition planning, or pre-sale behavior.

-But buyers should not assume recent numbers tell the whole truth without context.
+But buyers should not assume recent numbers tell the whole truth without additional context.

 dental practice appointment software picture with gloved hand holding dental tools next to it